The Legend of Chu Liuxiang (2012 TV series)

-The Legend of Chu Liuxiang is a Chinese television series directed by Aman Chang, starring Taiwanese actor-singer Ken Chang as the protagonist Chu Liuxiang from the wuxia novel series Chu Liuxiang Series by Gu Long.
-The series is adapted from four novels in the Chu Liuxiang Xinzhuan segment of the novel series.
-Filming for the series started in October 2010 in the Water Margin Film City in Dongping County, Shandong Province, China.
+The Legend of Chu Liuxiang is a Chinese wuxia television series directed by Aman Chang and adapted from four novels in the Chu Liuxiang Series by Gu Long, starring Taiwanese actor-singer Ken Chang as Chu Liuxiang.
+Filming for the series started in October 2010 in the Water Margin Film City in Dongping County, Shandong.
 It was first broadcast on ChingTV in South Korea on 14 June 2012.